jrief/django-websocket-redis/docs/introduction.rst

 -----------

 One of the nice features of Redis is its infinite scalability.
-If one Redis server can't handle its workload, just connect it with another one and all events and messages are mirrored across this network.
-Since **django-websocket-redis** can be deployed multiple times and as self-contained Django applications, this configuration can scale infinitely, ypu just have to interconnect the Redis servers to each other.
+If one Redis server can't handle its workload, interconnect it with another one and all events and messages are mirrored across this network.
+Since **django-websocket-redis** can be deployed multiple times and as self-contained Django applications, this configuration can scale infinitely, just interconnect the Redis servers to each other.

+On the main entry point of your site, add a loadbalancer capable of proxying the websocket protocol.
+This can be any OSI level 4 loadbalancer such as the `Linux Virtual Server`_ project, or if you prefer OSI level 7, the excellent HAProxy_.

 .. _NodeJS: http://nodejs.org/
 .. _socket.io: http://socket.io/